-Wright Square, at Bull and President Streets (the second in the Bull Street chain – see map), is one of the most delightful of Savannah’s small parks, both for its own beauty and for the variety and historic appeal of its surrounding buildings.
+Wright Square, at Bull and President Streets (the second in the Bull Street chain – see map), is one of the most delightful of Savannah’s small parks, both for its own beauty and for the variety and historic appeal of its buildings and those of surrounding Percival Ward.

 The main tourist attraction in the area around Wright Square is the birthplace of Girl Scouts of the USA founder Juliette Gordon Low.
 The birthplace is currently operated as a Girl Scout Center and historic house museum, open to the public most days of the week.